kimm9/blockchain/hello_world_voting/hello_world_voting_lab.md

 ### Compile and Deploy the contract to ganache blockchain

-- We will instapp npm module solc to complile our solidity code: `npm install solc`
+- We will install npm module solc to compile our solidity code: `npm install solc`

   We are going to use web3js library to interact with the blockchain through rpc